FFGGSSJJ/CS438-gf9-zihaoli5/README.md

    7. Record.
 The Instructor’s Allegation Notice, written student Response, any materials relied upon by the Instructor to make the Instructor’s decision, the course syllabus, and the Instructor’s Decision Notice.

 See  https://github.com/Violet24K/UIUC-Academic-Integrity for more.

+### Known Issue
+For mp3, the linkstate part has some minor bugs, probably in format, not functionality.
+We got 90/100 for mp3 according to the autograder.